Coria

 Coria is a terrestrial planet currently undergoing an ice age.
 It features large polar ice sheets separated by an unthawed region called the “glacial corridor,” which, consisting of multiple seas and mid to small-sized islands, has a generally moist climate.
 Forests cover most of the land in the tropics and subtropics, creating the most biodiverse areas of Coria after the seas.
 Past subtropical latitudes, though, the thickness of vegetation drops sharply.
 The closer a plant community is to the poles, the shorter and less dense it will be, until it ultimately forms tundra.
 As the world’s three central cities are tropical, their ground expansion has been slow, but when it happens, it tends to be careful to avoid a severe disruption of forest ecosystems.

 Coria is geologically active, its surface constantly reshaping itself through plate tectonics.
-Thanks to the low gravity, the resulting mountains and undersea trenches obtain staggering vertical extents, so much so that these landforms frequently surpass 6,000 meters in height or depth.
+Thanks to the low gravity, mountains and undersea trenches obtain staggering vertical extents, often surpassing 6,000 meters in that regard.
 The same applies to plateaus.
-The tallest peak on Coria is Mount Shafele, at 14,000 meters, while the deepest trench is the Rowforth Fault, extending to 12,500 meters below the mean sea level.
+The tallest peak on Coria is Mount Shafele, at 14,000 meters, while the deepest trench is the Rowforth Fault, at 12,500 meters below the mean sea level.

 Astrography